ec0629/node-recipes/README.md

 Node.js: Getting Started, Samer Buna, Pluralsight, (September 11, 2018)
 - demonstrates how overly generic catch can mask underlying issues and provides an example of how to address the issue

 ---

+## Recipe 16: basics of unit testing code with Jest
+Testing JavaScript for Node.js with Mocha, Jonathan Mills, Pluralsight, (May 4, 2017)
+1. using testing hooks (i.e. beforeAll, beforeEach, afterAll, afterEach) allows for convenience setup and teardown.
+Each hook is scoped to its parent describe block
+2. describe blocks and tests can invoke the only method and they will be the only tests that are run
+3. the skip method can be used to skip tests without having to comment them out
+4. the todo method can be used to document tests that need to be implemented later
+5. testing asynchronous methods using the callback method
+6. testing asynchronous methods returning Promises using special expect().resolve/reject methods

+---